 - Detailed Info

 The Utah Avalanche Center is a collaborative effort between the Forest Service Utah Avalanche Center and the Friends of the Utah Avalanche Center, a 501(c)(3) non-profit organization.
 Our mission is to keep people on top of the Greatest Snow on Earth™.
 We do that by giving winter backcountry travelers the tools they need to stay alive and have fun in avalanche terrain.
+We cover the entire state of Utah and have offices in Logan, Salt Lake City, and Moab.
 Contact Us

 Programs & Impact